 People love freebies — free samples at the grocery store, free trials, free apps, free estimates, free downloads, free advice, etc. A freebie is a starting point to determine if a potential buyer likes and trusts a brand.
 What can you give away for free?

-Use Squarespace Campaigns or ConvertKit to build your email list and give away a webinar, video, course, PDF, etc. For help writing calls to action, read 200 Calls To Action For Your Website.
+Use MailerLite or Squarespace Campaigns to build your email list and give away a webinar, appetizer, course, etc. For help writing calls to action, read 8 Calls to Action for Your Restaurant Website.

 14. Hold Contests

-Annual, seasonal and holiday contests can peak an audience's interest.
+Consumers look forward to annual, seasonal and holiday contests.
 The more valuable the prize, the more exciting the contest.
 Everyone loves the chance to win something of value and tell their friends "where" they won it — keeping a brand top of mind.

 First, select a valuable product or service for the prize.
 Then, ask your audience to share a link to your prize with their followers on social media in order to be entered in the drawing.
 After that, select a random winner when the contest ends.